status-im/nimbus-eth2/docs/the_nimbus_book/src/eth1.md

 # Run an execution client

-In order to perform validation duties, you need to also be running an execution client - at least one for each beacon node.
+In order to perform validation duties, you need to also be running an execution client — at least one for each beacon node.

-Nimbus has been tested all major execution clients - see the [execution client comparison](https://ethereum.org/en/developers/docs/nodes-and-clients/#execution-clients) for more information.
+Nimbus has been tested all major execution clients, see the [execution client comparison](https://ethereum.org/en/developers/docs/nodes-and-clients/#execution-clients) for more information.

 !!! warning
-    You need to run your own execution client - relying on third-party services such as Infura, Alchemy and Pocket is no longer possible.
+    You need to run your own execution client.
+    Relying on third-party services such as Infura, Alchemy and Pocket is no longer possible.
     Sharing the same execution client between multiple beacon nodes is not supported.

 !!! info